Join our 4 month medical assistant program

 1) Obtain Your High School Diploma or GED

-All medical administrative assistants, whether or not they attend a formal training program, are required to have at least a high school diploma or GED.
+All medical administrative assistants, whether or not they attend a formal training program, are required to have a high school diploma or GED.
 If you did not complete high school, earning a GED typically takes around three months, but you can earn one online in as little as six weeks.

 2) Decide Whether You Want to Attend a Training Program & Get Certified

 Earning your certification as a medical administrative assistant is inexpensive and can be done relatively quickly.
-The time and money investment is well worth making yourself a more competitive job applicant.
+The time and money investment is well-worth making yourself a more competitive job applicant.

-3) Research Medical Administrative Assistant Training Programs
+3) Enroll in a Medical Administrative Assistant Training Program

+Choosing a high-quality medical administrative assistant training program is one of the most important things you can do as you progress in your career.
 A program with high certification rates will set you up for success by ensuring you have the knowledge you need to confidently pass your exam and enter the workforce.

 After finding a high-quality program, you will have to get yourself enrolled.
 If you choose to attend a college, you may have to apply and be accepted into the college before enrolling in a specific medical administrative assistant program.